CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 ********************************************************************************************************************************
 1. Install Node.js here https://nodejs.org/en/
 2. Once installed run Node.js commmand prompt
-3. Create folder on desktop (for easy access)
-4. Navigate to new folder directory in the Node.js command prompt
-5. Move connect.js into this new folder
+3. Change your active directory to where GetRichTwitch is saved (cd C:\...GetRichTwitch)
-6. Type npm i tmi.js haikudos get-video-id googleapis google-auth-library //this will install the js files needed to run GetRichtwitch
+4. Copy this: npm i tmi.js haikudos get-video-id googleapis google-auth-library youtube-info //this will install the js files needed to run GetRichTwitch
+	And paste it into your Node.js command prompt
-7. Run connect.js by typing node src/JS/connect.js while your working directory is set to the GetRichTwitch folder
+5. Run connect.js by typing node src/JS/connect.js while your working directory is set to the GetRichTwitch folder
-8. Open a browser and go to https://www.twitch.tv/mirandacosgrovebot
+6. Open a browser and go to https://www.twitch.tv/mirandacosgrovebot
-9. Type !commands in the chat box to see list of available commands.
+7. Type !commands in the chat box to see list of available commands.

-**For !playvideo and other features that require youtube API you will be required to create your own client_secrets.json folder with your youtube account info or you will be prompted to authorize MirandaCosgroveBOT to access your YouTube account data**
+**For !playvideo and other features that require youtube API you will be required to create your own client_secrets.json file with your youtube account info or you will be prompted to authorize MirandaCosgroveBOT to access your YouTube account data**